 What Paul is probably best known for, on the Internet and in the "old media", is his highly devoted and motivated base of young followers.
 Many of these followers first rallied around him during the 2008 election due to his opposition to The War on Terror

 , his support for drug decriminalization, his Cool Old Guy

 image, and the perception that he was a "Mr Smith

 " in a field of crooked career politicians

-, where his supporters can be found in countless comments sections, YouTube
+, where his followers can be found in countless comments sections, YouTube

 videos and message boards, to the point where some of them have been accused of using Astro Turf